Donor eggs

 Lauren Makler

-Photo of a woman in a tan turtleneck with her hands folded, fingers interlocking as if pleading.
+Photo of a woman in a tan turtleneck with her hands folded

 For many aspiring parents, the decision to use an egg donor is a significant step in their family-building process.
 For many families we work with, it’s taken them a long time to get to this point, and they are ready and eager to move forward.
 One of the most common questions we hear at Cofertility is, “How long will it take to find an egg donor?”
 The good news is that with our unique egg sharing approach, there is no wait at all.